neondatabase/website/content/docs/introduction/manage-billing.md

 To downgrade from an [Enterprise](/docs/introduction/plans#enterprise) plan, please contact [Sales](https://neon.tech/contact-sales).
 Cancellation of an Enterprise plan is handled according to the Master Subscription Agreement (MSA) outlined in the customer agreement.

-## Deactivate your account
+## Delete your account

- To deactivate your Neon account, please initiate a deactivation request through the Neon support team.
+ To delete your Neon account, please initiate a delete request through the Neon support team.
 If you're a Launch or Scale plan subscriber, you can generate a support ticket directly from the Neon Console.
 Navigate to the **Support** link located in the Neon Console sidebar to open the **Create support ticket** modal.
-Here, you can formally request the deactivation of your account.
+Here, you can formally request the delete of your account.
 For direct access to this modal, [click here](https://console.neon.tech/app/projects?modal=support).
-If you are a Free Tier user and do not have access to the **Create support ticket** modal in the Neon Console, please direct your deactivation request to `support@neon.tech`.
+If you are a Free Tier user and do not have access to the **Create support ticket** modal in the Neon Console, please direct your delete request to `support@neon.tech`.

 <Admonition type="important">
-Before Neon can proceed with deactivating your account, it is necessary to ensure all active projects have been deleted.
+Before Neon can proceed with deleting your account, it is necessary to ensure all active projects have been deleted.
 To learn how to delete your projects, please refer to [Delete a project](/docs/manage/projects#delete-a-project) for instructions.
 </Admonition>